nestcx/eps/README.md

         example1.py
 ```

-How to import the game api into the example modules?
+How do you import the game api into the example modules?

 Do NOT edit the sys.path variable.